Part-time & Graduate Enrollment Services

 Other approved electives

 Students may take up to three graduate electives from other graduate programs subject to the approval of the program chair.
-Many students choose to include management courses from the E. Philip Saunders College of Business.
+Many students choose to include management courses from the Saunders College of Business.

 Each student is required to complete either a graduate project or master's thesis.
 Students who elect the graduate project must take one additional elective.